emso-c/stream-analyser/README.md

 Contexts are hard-coded into the `context.json` file and it requires extensive analysis of the target environments demographics and behaviors to determine them.

-As stated in the description, the current contexts are based on Vtuber environment by default, but they can be modified according to your needs, which is explained in [advanced usage](#Advanced-usage) section.
+As stated in the description, the current contexts are based on Vtuber environment by default, but they can be modified according to your needs, which is explained in [custom contexts](#Custom-contexts) section.

 # About performance